marky116x/Intership-Surfboard-coreillustrio/Weekly report of 4th week.md

 The message was clear:

 - 🚀 Stop waiting for opportunities.
-Create them.
+Be the best and make use of what you got.
-- 🔥 Don't just complete tasks.
-Improve.
+- 🔥 Don't just complete tasks. **Be responsible & take ownership.** Improve our lives in a better way.
-- 💡 Take responsibility.
-Own your progress.

 This was probably one of the most motivating sessions we've had so far.
 Really made me rethink how I approach learning and growth.
 Made a commitment to myself to start spending at least time reading documentation & learning before turning to AI for help.